 Double-sided window decals are an excellent way to convert your windows into ad space.
 Install them as short-term advertising, and not as permanent adhesive.

 Printed with four color-processed UV inks on an 8mil opaque vinyl, a one mil clear adhesive film is applied for mounting.

 These double-sided stickers offer an excellent block out of the reverse graphics, allowing two different images to print back-to-back on a single sheet, such as push-pull signage.

-The removable double-sided window decal adhesive from a standard window glass is up to 6 months and one year if left in the same location, both based on normal exposure conditions.
+The removable double-sided decals can be easily applied to any smooth surface, including glass doors and windows, and it adhesives from a standard window glass is up to 6 months and one year if left in the same location, both based on normal exposure conditions.

 Learn How to Install Wall & Window Graphic Displays